 - If using the optional topping, in a small bowl, combine 4 tablespoons ketchup, maple syrup, mustard and Worcestershire until well mixed.
 Set aside.

-- In a large bowl, combine the ground beef, eggs, milk, breadcrumbs, onion, seasoning and 1/2 cup ketchup.
+- In a large bowl, combine the ground beef, eggs, milk, breadcrumbs, onion, burger seasoning, and 1/2 cup of ketchup.
 Mix until well blended and pack into the prepared loaf pan.

 - Bake the meatloaf for 1 hour and 10 minutes.
 Carefully drain off any excess fat and then top the loaf with the optional topping mixture or about 4 tablespoons of ketchup.
 Bake for 10 to 15 minutes longer.

 - Experiment with meat mixtures in meatloaf.
 While beef gives excellent flavor and holds together well, adding a portion of lean ground pork will provide juiciness.
 Ground veal would add lightness to a loaf, and ground chicken or turkey would reduce some of the fat and calories.